© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Mouse motte and bailey castle is a scheduled monument protected by Historic England under reference 1019488.
 View the official record →

-Mouse motte and bailey is a Norman fortification located in Herefordshire, England, dating to the 11th or 12th century.
+Mouse motte and bailey castle is a Norman fortification situated in Herefordshire, England, dating to the late eleventh or twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019488.

 Mouse motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019488.